michaelofsbu/SpatialCorrection/README.md

 ```
 To generate random dilation and erosion noise, add `--noisetype DE` to the above command.\
 Other arguments can be set accordingly with detailed descriptions inside the function.

+(Table of settings)

+## Test with Trained models

+We provide the *JSRT* dataset with noisy setting `A` we used in our experiments in `./Datasets` and a trained model with the proposed Spatial Correction method in `./trained`.
+If you use *JSRT* dataset in your work, please cite their original publications.
+More trained models will be uploaded later.

+For testing on the provided mdoel, simply run `python test.py`.
+To test other models, change the paths in `test.py` and run the same command.

+## Train on Your Own

+**Train with datasets in the paper.**

+**Train with your own dataset.**

 ## Citing